BF-FrontEnd-class-2025/group-1-all-about-trees/planning/backlog.md

 **As visitor i need to see**

-- The Logo to make it more attractive
+- Logo - to make it more attractive
-- The title to identify what is our website about
+- Title - to identify what is our website about
-- The navbar to have a better possibilities visiting different sections from the website
+- Navbar - to have a better possibilities visiting different sections from the website
-- Main content to get context of the website
+- Main content - to get context of the website
-- Extra links to have additional information
+- Extra links - to have additional information
-- A side bar to have extra information of the website or information no relative to the website
+- Sidebar - to have extra information of the website or information no relative to the website
-- A footer to have contact
+- Footer - to have contact

 ## Should-Haves